rudimedia/swiss_transit_inequality/readme.md

 conda activate kaenTransport
 ```

+Troubleshooting:
+> If you refuse to do what the conda installer(s) told you to do, you may need to run `conda init` beforehand.
+> You /may/ need to check whether conda works in bash instead of zsh?
+Worked for my brother using Linux...

 ## Out-of-Python requirements

 The scripts have (2) external requirements.
 Firstly, a version of [Osmium Tool](https://osmcode.org/osmium-tool/) is necessary to do local processing of Open Street Map data.
 Secondly, Docker is necessary to perform OSRM routing.